noppanut15/depthviz/README.md

 ## Contact

-For any inquiries, please [open an issue](https://github.com/noppanut15/depthviz/issues).
-We'd love to hear from you!
+For any inquiries, please [open an issue](https://github.com/noppanut15/depthviz/issues) or contact the maintainer at [noppanut.connect@gmail.com](mailto:noppanut.connect@gmail.com).